flamapy/flamapy_docs/getting-started.md

 You can check the rest of [operations]({{site.baseurl}}/core_and_plugins/fm/) of the plugin for feature models.

-## I want to use more operations other plugins:
+## I want to use operations from other plugins:

 Of course, {% include flamapy.html %} incorporates more plugins.
 In [Core and plugins]({{site.baseurl}}/core_and_plugins/) you can check the rest of plugins.